Lake Oswego Odd Fellows Hall

 The Lake Oswego Odd Fellows Hall, in Lake Oswego, Oregon, was built in 1890.
 It was listed on the National Register of Historic Places in 1979.
-It served historically as a meeting hall of the local Independent Order of Odd Fellows chapter, which formed in 1888.
+It served historically as a meeting hall of the local Independent Order of Odd Fellows chapter, which was formed in 1888.
 It also has served as a specialty store and in other uses.

 The 31 ft by 60 ft building is one of the oldest in Lake Oswego.